A note on the behaviour of the Tate conjecture under finitely generated field extensions: Introduction

-is an isomorphism. \end{conjecture} While Conjecture \ref{main} is widely open in general, by the works of many people it is known for abelian varieties (\cite{tateabelianfinite}, \cite{zarhinabelian1}, \cite{zarhinabelian2}, \cite{faltingsabelian}), K3 surfaces (\cite{Nygaardk3}, \cite{tank3}, \cite{andk3}, \cite{charlietatek3}, \cite{peratatek3}, \cite{peratatek32}) and some other special classes of $k$-varieties; see for example \cite[Section 5.13]{peratatek3} and \cite{Moonentate}.
-For abelian varieties and K3 surfaces, Conjecture \ref{main} is closely related to the finiteness of rational points on their moduli spaces; see \cite[Proposition 2]{tateabelianfinite} and \cite{finitenessk3}.
-This may suggest that Conjecture \ref{main} could be easier to prove when $k$ is a finite field.
-The main result of this note is that, to prove Conjecture \ref{main} for varieties over finitely generated fields of positive characteristic, it is actually enough to prove it for varieties over finite fields. \begin{theorem} Assume $p>0$.
-Then $T(Z,\ell)$ for every finite field $k$ of characteristic $p$ and every smooth projective $k$-variety $Z$ implies $T(Z,\ell)$ for every finitely generated field $k$ of characteristic $p$ and every smooth proper $k$-variety $Z$. \end{theorem} See Section \ref{sechigher} for a discussion on results for cycles of higher codimension and different fields.
+For abelian varieties and K3 surfaces, Conjecture \ref{aminconjtate} is closely related to the finiteness of rational points on their moduli spaces; see \cite[Proposition 2]{tateabelianfinite} and \cite{finitenessk3}.
+This may suggest that Conjecture \ref{aminconjtate} could be easier to prove when $k$ is a finite field.
+The main result of this note is that, to prove Conjecture \ref{aminconjtate} for varieties over finitely generated fields of positive characteristic, it is actually enough to prove it for varieties over finite fields. \begin{theorem} If $p>0$, then $T(\F_p,i,\ell)$ and $WS(\F_p,i,\ell)$ imply $T(k,i,\ell)$ for every finitely generated field $k$ of characteristic $p$. \end{theorem}